 For the most part, if you experience any of these symptoms, you should take immediate action to prevent the condition from worsening.
 The good news is that you can prevent gynecomastia from the outset, and you can reverse it to a certain extent.

-The number one way to prevent gynecomastia when you use anabolic steroids involves using the recommended dose of an aromatase inhibitor such as Arimidex or Aromasin.
 These compounds bind to the same receptors as an enzyme known as aromatase, which is directly responsible for the production of estrogen.
 When the aromatase cannot form a bond, the body cannot create estrogen.
 Without estrogen, there is no risk of gynecomastia.

 Most cycles call for 0.5mg of Arimidex every other day as preventative treatment, and Arimidex is easy enough to find online.
 However, there are other options.